-The restaurant has one of the most interesting interiors in Glasgow.
-The walls are lined with twenty-six paintings, each representing a letter from A to Z. They were created by British pop art maestro, Sir Peter Blake, the man who, among many other projects, produced The Beatles’ Sgt Pepper’s album cover.
+The restaurant has one of the most interesting interiors in Glasgow – the walls are lined with twenty-six paintings, each representing a letter from A to Z, and were created by British pop art maestro Sir Peter Blake, the man who, among many other projects, produced The Beatles’ Sgt Pepper’s album cover.

-Mediterranean cuisine with a Scottish twist is what Collage aims for and that’s exactly what the Glasgow city centre restaurant serves.
-The crossover is most obvious in dishes like the terrine of Scottish salmon served with a watercress salad and pickled fennel.
-Other dishes, such as the grilled Toulouse sausages, bean cassoulet and buttered cocotte potatoes, come down more firmly on the Mediterranean side of the equation.
-The rib eye and sirloin steaks are always popular.
-They come with Gaurette potatoes, onion rings, sautÈed mushrooms and a choice of Bearnaise, peppercorn and Bordelaise sauces or garlic butter.
+Mediterranean and Scottish fusion is what Collage Restaurant aim for and is exactly what the Glasgow city centre restaurant serves.
+The crossover is most obvious in dishes like the wild mushroom and broccoli tartlet, Manchego shavings, soubise and warm herb dressing.
+The rib eye and sirloin steaks are always popular choices, and come with Gaurette potatoes, onion rings, sautéed mushrooms and a choice of Béarnaise, peppercorn and Bordelaise sauces or garlic butter.

 To finish, the Scottish cheeses or peach melba with poached peach, vanilla parfait and raspberry sauce are outstanding.
 Exactly the sort of innovative dishes that make Collage Restaurant such a popular choice in Glasgow.